Mike Fiers: Milwaukee Brewers (2011–2015)

-Houston Astros
+Houston Astros (2015–2017)

 On July 30, 2015, the Brewers traded Fiers and Carlos Gómez to the Houston Astros for Brett Phillips, Domingo Santana, Josh Hader, and Adrian Houser.
 On August 21, in his third start for the Astros, Fiers pitched a no-hitter against the Los Angeles Dodgers at Minute Maid Park, the 11th no-hitter in Astros history and the first for any team at Minute Maid Park.
 It was his first complete game as a major league pitcher.
 He finished the game with a career-high 134 pitches thrown, striking out 10 batters and walking three.
 He finished 2–1 for Houston the rest of the 2015 season.

 The following season, in 2016, he established a career high with 11 wins.
 He led the major leagues in wild pitches, with 17.

 On September 14, 2017, Fiers was suspended five games for throwing a pitch aimed at the head of Luis Valbuena.
 Fiers made 29 appearances (28 starts), finishing the year with an 8–10 record and a 5.22 ERA.
 The Astros finished the 2017 season with a 101–61 record, clinching an AL West pennant.
 Fiers did not participate in the playoffs, but was still on the 40-man roster at the time.
 The Astros won the 2017 World Series, giving Fiers his first career championship ring.

-Detroit Tigers
+Detroit Tigers (2018)

 On December 8, 2017, Fiers signed a one-year, $6 million contract with the Detroit Tigers.
 Fiers went through extended spring training due to a back injury, and was not on the Tigers 2018 opening day roster.
 He joined the team on April 8 and won his Tiger debut with six scoreless innings against the Chicago White Sox.
 On April 21, Fiers became just the second Tigers player since 1908 to give up 10 or more hits in fewer than six innings, strike out nobody and earn a victory, and the first Tigers player to do since Dan Petry in 1984.

 Fiers compiled a 7–6 record and a 3.48 ERA in 21 starts for the 2018 Tigers before being traded.